-\ The first level of appeal will be the Review Board.
-The second level of appeal will be the Intramural Sports Council.
-The third level of appeal will be the Council of Athletics and Recreation.
+The first level of appeal will be the Review Board.
+The second level of appeal will be to the Director, Sport and Recreation.
+The third level of appeal will be to the Executive Director, Athletics and Physical Activity.

 - a) Notice of intent to appeal must be received in writing by the Intramural Office, within five business days of notification of penalty assessed.
 (Notice of penalty and/or other Review Board action will be delivered by email to the appropriate college/faculty representative, team captain, and (if possible) participant, by 4:00pm on the day following the Review Board. - b) Rationale for appeal must be delivered in writing within 10 business days of notification of penalty and/or a minimum of one week before the scheduled meeting of the Review Board. - c) Appeals will be reviewed within 7 days of notification of intent to appeal and results will be delivered by email to the unit's representative by 4:00pm on the business day following the meeting.